zsxkib/diffusion-pipe/docs/supported_models.md

 #v_pred = true
 # Min SNR is supported.
 Same meaning as sd-scripts
 #min_snr_gamma = 5
+# You can set separate learning rates for unet and text encoders.
+If one of these isn't set, the optimizer learning rate will apply.
+unet_lr = 4e-5
+text_encoder_1_lr = 2e-5
+text_encoder_2_lr = 2e-5
 ```
 Basic SDXL LoRA support is implemented.
 It is lacking many options present in other training scripts.
-For example, you currently can't set separate learning rates for text encoders and unet.

 Unlike other models, text embeddings are not cached, and the text encoders are trained.